rcarmo/onepage-by-spec/spec.md

 8. **Persistent Frequency-Based Prioritization**:
    - This feature is not implemented.
 Links are not prioritized based on frequency of use, and no frequency data is stored or cleared.
    - Links are defined in a `<script>` tag with `type="text/plain"` at the top of the HTML file for easy editing.

+9. **Editing and Saving**:
+   - An edit button is provided at the bottom right with a Unicode symbol for editing.
+   - Clicking the button opens an overlay with a centered textarea styled to match the typeahead floating results using the system monospace font.
+   - The overlay includes an "Apply" button that re-parses and updates the link data, and a "Save" button that downloads the entire HTML file.

 ---